-In 2014, the Supervisory Board mostly focused its monitoring and consulting activities on business operations and investments by the business segments.
+In 2015, the Supervisory Board mostly focused its monitoring and consulting activities on business operations and investments by the business segments.
 Furthermore, the Supervisory Board thoroughly reviewed and discussed all other significant business activities with the Management Board.
-The main consulting focus was on the stock split and on acquisitions, especially at Fresenius Medical Care in the area of Care Coordination and at Fresenius Kabi regarding a planned joint venture in Russia, as well as the development and integration of the hospitals acquired from Rhön-Klinikum AG.
-The Supervisory Board discussed in detail the 2015 budget and the mid-term planning of the Fresenius Group.
-It also focused on the strategies of the business segments, especially on the business perspectives for Fresenius HELIOS.
-At its meetings and within the Audit Committee, the Supervisory Board also kept itself regularly informed about the Group's risk situation and risk management activities as well as compliance.
+The main consulting focus was on acquisitions, especially the acquisition of a plant and a portfolio of drugs in ready-to-administer prefilled glass syringes by Fresenius Kabi, as well as the strategic enhancement of the IT system and process structure at Fresenius Kabi.
+The Supervisory Board discussed in detail the 2016 budget and the mid-term planning of the Fresenius Group.
+It also focused on the strategies of the business segments, especially on the business perspectives for Fresenius Medical Care and Fresenius Vamed.
+At its meetings and within the Audit Committee, the Supervisory Board also kept itself regularly informed about the Group's risk situation and risk management activities, as well as compliance.